hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 - Generate cURL command output
 - Automatically show and hide network activity indicator

 `Alamofire` is a great framework with a solid code base and comprehensive documentation.
 The only real alternative to `Alamofire` is writing your own abstraction on top of `Foundation.URLSession`.
-It's absolutely possible and it's realtively simple, but it requires a lot of boilerplate code simply because of the natute of `Foundation.URLSession` and it's delegate-based approach.
+It's absolutely possible and relatively simple, but it requires a lot of boilerplate code simply because of the nature of `Foundation.URLSession` and it's delegate-based approach.

 ## 2. Using RxSwift

 [RxSwift](https://github.com/ReactiveX/RxSwift) has become a must-have tool for me.
 It gives you all of the advantages of promises and [much more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md).
-One of its underrated features which happens to be one of me my favorite is its built-in [testing support](https://kean.github.io/post/rxswift-testing).
+One of its underrated features which happen to be one of me my favorite is its built-in [testing support](https://kean.github.io/post/rxswift-testing).
 Why does it make sense to wrap your API calls into `Observables`?
 I'm going to provide a couple of examples later in a "Usage" section to show exactly that.

 > There is a number of reasons why I prefer RxSwift over ReactiveCocoa, but I'd like not to dive into this discussion as part of this article.